A Bevy Of Trees Christmas Mantel

 Sometimes randomness is better than precision.

-I had thought I’d add candles and maybe greenery in back.
+I considered adding candles and maybe greenery in the back.
 But somehow this simple mantel captured the mood I wanted.

 The Planting Of Trees In A Forest:

 It could be that a squirrel dug a nut into the earth.
 And up sprang a tree.
-Or a bird dropped a seedling and it took off.
+Or a bird dropped a seedling, and it found its way to germination.

-A forest is a complex ecological system in which a high density of trees are the dominant life-form.
+A forest is a complex ecological system characterized by a high tree density.

-The forest becomes a habitat for plants and animals.
+The forest becomes a habitat for plants and animals, occurring naturally.
+Indigenous trees grow naturally; there’s no need for human planting or intervention.

-Peg and I were just talking about how developers have extinguished the forests that creatures call home.
-How the trees in the forests are shelters for many animals, birds, and insects.
+However, developers have destroyed the forests that creatures call home —the very forests that provide shelter for many animals, birds, and insects.

 Clearing forests negatively impacts wildlife.
-Which results in the damage of the habitats where the animals reside.
+This results in damage to the habitats where the animals reside.

 Did you know that the world’s wildlife populations have declined by almost 70% in the last 50 years?
-Because their habitats have been polluted and cleared by humans.
+This is because their habitats have been polluted and cleared by humans.
+We have interfered in “the natural order of things.”

-So my Christmas mantel is a bevy of trees that kind of resembles a forest.
-And I’m quite happy with how it accidentally turned out.
+So my Christmas mantel is a bevy of trees that resembles a forest.
+And I’m pretty happy with how it accidentally turned out.
+In the bigger scheme of things, it fit my needs perfectly.

 Oh my goodness I am crazy about your bevy of trees!
 So understated and yet drop dead gorgeous!